imtiaztee/EE-Hello-Adaptive-Hello-Interval-for-FANETs/README.md

-This repository has been created for experimenting the EE-Hello scheme proposed in "Adaptive Hello Interval in FANET Routing Protocols for Green UAVs" Article link: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8715766
+This repository has been created for experimenting the EE-Hello scheme proposed in "Adaptive Hello Interval in FANET Routing Protocols for Green UAVs".
+Article link: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8715766

 The EE-Hello scheme has been implemented on the AODV and OLSR routing protocols.